-PostgreSQL has tons of useful features and so it is somehow inevitable that some of it goes forgotten now and then.
+PostgreSQL has tons of useful features and so it is somehow inevitable that some of it goes forgotten every now and then.
 In my case that’s exactly what happens a lot with a cool piece of functionality called “auto_explain”, which is a module in the contrib package.
 So I thought I’ll just write a short reminder to my future self and potentially also some other people out there who occasionally have the problem of fitting the working set to the main memory 😉

 What does auto_explain do?